rreusser/trains-and-trails/src/pages/de-laveaga-dimond-park-linkup/index.md

 ![A blurry photo from a waterlogged phone shows one last creek crossing](de-laveaga-dimond-park-linkup-120.jpg)

 I mean the running throughout was great, but as the run proceeded and the rain persisted, I became increasingly focused on the next creek crossing.
 Dimond Canyon cuts deep, so I opted to exit the park rather than proceed across a raging river.
-Pictured here is the least blurry of three photos of the final crossing of today's run.
+Pictured here is therefore the final crossing of today's run.
 I managed to cross by scrambling around an upstream tree and stepping across on a fallen log.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="14.9"></span>